-This PCR was available for open consultation from 2021-09-28 until 2021-11-28, during which any stakeholder was able to provide comments by contacting the PCR Moderator and/or the Secretariat.
+This PCR was available for open consultation from 2022-10-19 until 2022-12-19, during which any stakeholder was able to provide comments by contacting the PCR Moderator and/or the Secretariat.

 Stakeholders were invited via e-mail or other means to take part in the open consultation and were encouraged to forward the invitation to other relevant stakeholders.
-No stakeholders provided comments during the open consultation.
+The following stakeholders provided comments during the open consultation and agreed to be listed as contributors in the PCR and at www.environdec.com.